How The Affordable Care Act (ACA) Impacts On Small Businesses & Owners

 Key Takeaways:

-• ACA Impact on Small Businesses: Small businesses with fewer than 50 full-time employees are not required to provide health insurance under the ACA, but they can still offer coverage through the SHOP Marketplace.
+- ACA Impact On Small Business: Small businesses with fewer than 50 full-time employees are not required to provide health insurance under the ACA, but they can still offer coverage through the SHOP Marketplace.

 1. Employer Mandate and Coverage Requirements: